Managing Your Toddler’s Sleep and A New Baby

 Do your best to stay consistent with the steps of the bedtime routine as much as possible.
 If another parent or caregiver has to do the routine, ensure it contains the same steps in the same order.

 Tip 6: Set Limits

 Extra connection time during the bedtime routine is great, but set some limits and stick to them.
-If you give in too much, bedtime doesn’t start pushing too late and our toddlers begin the overtired meltdown.
+If you give in too much, bedtime starts pushing too late and our toddlers begin the overtired meltdown.

 This is an area where our parent guilt tends to get the best of us.
 If our toddler is using every stalling tactic, it can be tough to say “no”.
 This can be especially difficult if we are feeling guilty that we haven’t spent as much time with them as we’d like.

 Integrate any stalling tactics into the routine and then don’t give in.
-Just one more book for 5 more hugs and kisses push bedtime too late.
-It will be much easier for your toddler to settle in at bedtime and have a consolidated night of sleep, if he or she isn’t overtired.
+Just one more book or 5 more hugs and kisses push bedtime too late.
+It will be much easier for your toddler to settle in at bedtime and have a consolidated night of sleep if he or she isn’t overtired.

 I promise that you and your toddler will adjust – it’s going to take some time!
-Hopefully these tip to managing your toddler’s sleep with a new baby will help!
+Hopefully these tips to managing your toddler’s sleep with a new baby will help!

 p.s.
 Congrats on your new baby!
 Did you know that with a Newborn Sleep Jumpstart consultation, we can set you up with healthy sleep habits from the start?
 100% worth the investment.

 p.p.s.
 If these tips help, tag us on Insta @bellalunafamily so we can celebrate with you!

 Sign up to receive our monthly "Scoop" email newsletter!